 Before any buyer conversation starts, you need your house in order.
 This is the stage most founders skip, and it is the one that causes the most problems later.

-What preparation looks like: 24 months of clean monthly revenue data, a clear breakdown of your net profit and SDE (seller’s discretionary earnings), documentation of your tech stack, app store account history, and a list of any third-party services the app depends on.
+What preparation looks like: 24 months of clean monthly revenue data, MAU and DAU trends over the same period, Day-30 and Day-90 retention rates, marketing expenses broken down by channel, a clear SDE (seller’s discretionary earnings) calculation, documentation of your tech stack, app store account history, and a list of any third-party services the app depends on.

 If your books are messy or your revenue attribution is unclear, fix it before you start talking to buyers.
 Every inconsistency they find during due diligence costs you negotiating power, and sometimes the deal itself.